Clerk of Court:

 For a list of current filing fees, click here.

-The Sheriff will serve the Defendant a copy of the complaint and summons.
+The Defendant will be served with a copy of the complaint and summons.
 The papers will inform the Defendant of the nature of your suit.
 The Defendant has thirty (30) days from the date that he or she was served with the complaint in which to answer the complaint.
 If the defendant fails to answer the complaint within thirty days, law does permit the Defendant an additional fifteen (15) days in which he can file an answer (totaling 45 days), upon payment of costs.
 If the Defendant answers the claim, the clerk will notify you in writing of the trial date, place and time of the hearing by regular mail, hence the need for a correct address.

 The Defendant is allowed to make a counter claim against you related to your claim against him.
 If the Defendant makes such a claim, he must state his claim in his answer.
 A copy of the answer/claim will be mailed to you.
 The Magistrate may set your claim and the Defendant’s claim for the same trial date or set separate trial dates.
 You do not have to answer a counter claim until your court hearing.
 If the Defendant’s claim is for more than $15,000.00 actual damages, the case may be transferred to the State Court of Clayton County, as Magistrate Court does not usually have jurisdiction of claims in excess of $15,000.00.